kayaked/jailbrush/README.md

 **Icon Manager**

 View, add and remove icons from your theme's bundle.
-Soon to have edit functions.
+Also allows you to search the App Store for app IDs and edit icon names.

 ![IconManager](https://media.discordapp.net/attachments/576970477306773546/637110810665025537/Screen_Shot_2019-10-24_at_10.09.45_PM.png)